• Skip to primary navigation

 Cleanliness is a great start.
 We can all be in a hurry and, sometimes, leave a counter with crumbs– but that isn’t the best practice.
 Clean up counters and table-tops after meals and snacks.
 Sweep the kitchen floor, as well.
 Don’t give them things to feed on.

-The cupboards tend to be the breeding ground, though.
+The cupboards tend to be the breeding ground.
 Cleaning cupboards is a long, tedious job and we all lead busy lives.
 That may explain why more people are complaining about moth infestation than ever.
 We just don’t have the time.
-But, once you’ve got moths, your time is going to be taken up with trying to get rid of them and, trust me, you’ll hate every minute of it.
+But, once you’ve got moths, your time is going to be taken up by trying to get rid of them and, trust me, you’ll hate every minute of it.

 As you are swatting at them, you’ll see the wisdom in spring and fall cleaning!
 Yes, every spring and every fall our moms [and grandmas] would empty the cupboards and this is what they would do: